 - Junior Legacy Speaking competition

 - Rostrum Voice of Youth Competition.

-The Middle and Senior Years students are involved in social debating with a range of other schools, whilst the Primary Years and Middle Years students debate some of our local schools.
+The Middle and Senior Years students are involved in social debating with a range of other schools, while the Primary Years and Middle Years students debate some of our local schools.